mmedoo/nodejs-url-shortener/README.md

 ```

 2. **Open the .env File for Editing**:
-You can use notepad or any text editor to open and edit the .env file.
+You can use any text editor of your choice to open and edit the .env file.
+Run this command to use notepad:
 ```bash
 notepad .env
 ```